 The tips below will help you write a strategic and effective executive resume with ease.

 Present Information That Aligns With The Employer's Needs

-When employers review your resume, they are looking to understand how you may fit into the role they are looking to fill and its organization.
+When employers review your resume, they are looking to understand how you may fit into the role they are looking to fill and the organization.
 A resume that is written like an autobiography (everything from past to present with no filter on what information is appropriate to include) fails to provide customized information that shows you meet their needs.

 What you need to do is highlight the specific experience and skills that align with their needs.
 In other words, you need to customize your resume for each job you apply for.
-You do that by carefully reviewing the job posting, understanding what the specific needs are, and then thinking of how you're proficient in those areas.
+You do that by carefully reviewing the job posting, understanding what the specific needs are, and then thinking about how you're proficient in those areas.

-2. Demonstrate How You Brought Improvement/Results To Your Previous Jobs
+Demonstrate How You Brought Improvement/Results To Your Previous Jobs

-While detailing roles and responsibilities at previous jobs under Work Experience can help improve on keyword matches when the resume is run through the Applicant Tracking System (ATS), it needs to present other information once it gets in the hands of a human reviewer.
+While detailing roles and responsibilities at previous jobs under "Work History" can help improve keyword matches when the resume is run through the applicant tracking system (ATS), it needs to present other information once it gets in the hands of a human reviewer.

 The human reviewer will be looking for information on how your actions on the job brought results.
 This requires you to quantify your accomplishments on your resume.
-When you write quantifiable results on your resume, it provides employers with a much better understanding to the type of experience and situations you've faced and what you're capable of achieving on the job.
+When you write quantifiable results on your resume, it provides employers with a much better understanding of the type of experience and situations you've faced and what you're capable of achieving on the job.

 Connect With The Employer

-These are simple strategies to help improve the executive resume.
+These are simple strategies to help improve your executive resume.
 The more you can tailor your information, the easier it is for employers to take notice of you and initiate follow-up action.
 Show employers you can meet their specific desires and needs and connect with them by showing you share similar passions!

 - Is Your Executive Resume Too Wordy? - Work It Daily | Where ... ›